 Fixing the Capped Assessment Program (CAP)

 The current CAP on property taxes has created inequalities in tax burden for homeowners across the province.
 New homeowners, including first-time buyers and seniors who are downsizing, pay significantly more in taxes than their neighbours.
-NSAR is participating in the committee to review the CAP and has partnered with other stakeholders to create a CAP Map to demonstrate the impacts of this taxation.
+NSAR and our partners are proposing changes to the CAP.
+We have also partnered with other partners to create a CAP Map to demonstrate the impacts of this taxation.

 Cancellation of the Non-Resident Property Tax, After months of advocating against new taxes that would target out-of-province owners and harm rural economies, NSAR was thrilled to see the Government of Nova Scotia cancel the Non-Resident Property Tax.
 We applaud the Government of Nova Scotia for hearing the concerns of REALTORS® and community members about this tax.

-Down Payment Assistance Program, a 10-year interest free loan created by NSAR and Housing Nova Scotia.
-In 2022 purchase price limits were increased to help more Nova Scotians purchase their first home.
-So far, it’s help 700 families in Nova Scotia.
+Down Payment Assistance Program, a 10-year interest-free loan created by NSAR and Housing Nova Scotia.
+In 2022 purchase NSAR worked with the provincial government to increase price limits and income caps to help more Nova Scotians purchase their first home.
+So far, it’s helped over 860 families in Nova Scotia.

 Canada Greener Homes Grant, was advocated for by REALTORS® to allow homeowners access to grants and funding to make their homes more energy efficient and keep energy costs affordable.